exercism/python/concepts/dicts/about.md

 ## Accessing Values in a `dict`

 You can access a `value` in a dictionary using a _key_ in square brackets.
-If a key does not exist, a `KeyError` is thrown:
+If a key does not exist in the dictionary, a `KeyError` is thrown:

 ```python
 >>> bear["speed"]